Yamcha: Reception and legacy

 Yamcha is commonly joked about as one of the weaker fighters by fans of the series.
 When younger fans would belittle the character as weak, Krillin's voice actress Mayumi Tanaka said she would explain to them that Krillin and Yamcha are the strongest earthlings, the other characters are all aliens.
 Despite this, he has been used as a joke that appears in internet memes, T-shirts and action figures, especially regarding his initial death which has been described as "iconic" and is subject to many parodies and homages.
 So much so that online writers such as Moviepilot's Ak Khan Ten's described him as an "iconic troll legend".
-He felt that despite being a weaker fighter he still is an important character from the Dragon Ball mythos since the creation of the manga and felt that he deserves respect as "an iconic Dragon Ball character".
+He felt that, despite being a weaker fighter, he still is an important character from the Dragon Ball mythos since the creation of the manga and felt that he deserves respect as "an iconic Dragon Ball character".
 He also described Yamcha as Goku's first real rival in the series.
 He also praised the revealing of him mastering the Spirit Ball technique and also him being the first one who realized that he should cut Goku's tail to stop Goku in ape form.
 Yamcha's initial death has inspired a phrase by fans on when somebody dies in the Dragon Ball universe as being "Yamcha'd".
 Yamcha's "death pose" was even referenced in the official Dragon Ball Super anime during the 2016 episode, "A Challenge From Champa!
 This Time, a Baseball Game!", in which Yamcha, during a baseball game between Universe 7 and 6, steals home base during a confrontation between God of Destruction Beerus and his brother, Champa.
-In the ensuing fight between the two Destroyers, Yamcha ends up wounded, laying face down in a crater in the same pose with his hand on home base.
+In the ensuing fight between the two Destroyers, Yamcha ends up wounded, lying face down in a crater in the same pose with his hand on home base.
 Krillin comments that this scene looks familiar.